floor2hq/fuse-web-ide/README.md

 <br/>

 > Please Note that this project is under constant development and this is just a Minimum Viable Implementation of Our Idea @ D3 Hackathon-IIITBh.
-A lot of work is yet to be done in this.
+A lot of work is yet to be done in this.Various work has been implemented by referring to Videos,OSrc Projects,Articles,Docs.
 The most stable branch is `main`.

 <h2>Demo</h2>